 If your blog has a dedicated tools and resources page, like most blogs do, consider adding a few links to your favorite ClickBank products there too.

 Write a short description of the product, outline why you use it and if you have a review on the product, don't forget to link to it

 Hotlink the product image or use CTA buttons so that people know where to go to learn more.

 Placing banners are no longer as effective as they used to be, however, that's not to say they don't work at all.

-The best and smartest way to find out is to do some A/B split testing yourself.
+The best way to find out for sure is to do some testing yourself.

-Use a free tool like CrazyEgg to create some snapshots of your high-impact pages and blog posts to see if people really are clicking on your banners, or scrolling right past them.
+Use a free tool like CrazyEgg to create some snapshots of your high-impact pages and blog posts that feature your banners.
+You will be able to see if people really are clicking on your banners, or scrolling right past them.

-Personally, I've never used it, but I've read some half-decent reviews on CB University, and from what I've seen they do provide some solid training and resource for new comers.
+Personally, I've never used it, but I've read some half-decent reviews on CB University, and from what I've seen they do provide some valuable training and resource for newcomers.

 Best of luck to you.